The Digital Nomad Visa: The Truth Behind What it Takes To Work Remotely in Europe

 Using VRBO or Airbnb to Find a Long-Term Rental

 While you can use VRBO or Airbnb, you will need to transition to a long-term lease.
-In addition, we were not certain if the Italian Consulate would accept a 3-month rental booking on Airbnb, which would not cover our full visa stay.
+In addition, the Italian Consulate will not accept say a 3-month rental booking on Airbnb, which would not cover your full visa stay and is not registered with the Italian Tax Authority- Agenzia della Entrate.

 Keep in mind, while Airbnb or VRBO might seem to be the easiest, most secure option, you are subject to Airbnb’s fees and the higher short-term rental rates.
 For example, we found a beautiful 2-bedroom, 1-bath in Cortina d’Ampezzo listed on Idealista.it for €3,500/month, yet on Airbnb it was €6,000/month!!